CPNP-PC Recert FAQs

 Review your recertification guide to see what other options are available to you, including Professional Practice Learning (PPL), free CE resources, academic credit, and Pediatric Updates.

-If you attend a conference earning more than the required amount of contact hours, you may apply the remainder to the following year as long as the contact hours are earned within 24 months preceding your Recert enrollment application date.
+Yes, you may apply the remainder to the following year as long as the contact hours are earned within 24 months preceding your Recert enrollment application date.

-Review your recertification guide for specific information on accepted contact hour content for your certification as well as a list of accepted agencies.
+Review your recertification guide for specific information on accepted contact hour content for your certification, as well as a list of accepted agencies.

 PNCB's Pediatric Updates